punchplatform/starters/elastalert/custom_alerter/README.md

 - We expect that on your platform python is a symlink to python3.6.x
 - We highly advice you to use some python manager like `pyenv` for development phase !
-- In case you want to use shiva for launching pyspark punchlines; make sure that python3.6 is installed (not pyenv).

 **Note 3**

 A template hierarchy for setuptools to work out of the box is provided; you are free to change it so as to meet your requirements; just keep in mind that it should follows PEP convention for PEX packaging to work !

-**Note 4**

-For now, you should put your custom python modules in package name *nodes*, like in this example.
-This will enable our kibana plugin to display your custom node in **Punchline Editor**.

 # Quick Start